 This history permits us to appreciate the startling paradox that confronted the educated elite in the mid-19th century.
 On the one hand the new textile magnates had revolutionized the manufacture of textiles and transformed transportation with railroads, two inventions that improved life for everyone and improved it enormously for the lower orders.
 On the other hand they had extended the mechanical metaphor of Newtonian science to the very people that worked on their plantations and factories, apparently treating them with inhuman callousness as mere capital resources.

 But that is not the only paradox about modern business.
 Businessmen, we know, ruthlessly compete in a war of all against all in the battle for market share, and yet business runs on trust.

-I recently bought at my local supermarket some Pinata apples.
-Even though I’d never heard of them before I bought a couple for, as I told the checkout clerk, I trust Safeway.
+The author recently bought at his local supermarket some Pinata apples.
+Even though he’d never previously heard of Pinatas he bought a couple for, as he told the checkout clerk, he trusted Safeway.
 The clerk looked surprised.
 It’s unusual to express trust in our economic system these days, and especially to express trust in big corporations.
 This chasm between walk and talk is telling, for the reality is that the economic sector is drenched in trust.

 Three stories illustrate why this is so.
 The first story, from the late 19th century, features John D. Rockefeller’s daughter Bessie.
 On an expedition in New York City shopping with college friends for a present she found herself short of cash.

 At a Manhattan store they found the perfect gift: a $100 desk.
 Since Bessie and her companions had only $75, they asked the merchant if he could wait a few days for the remaining $25.
 He agreed to do so if a New York businessman would vouch for them.
 “My father is in business,” Bessie offered meekly.
 “He will vouch for us.”
 Who is you father?
 Asked the man.
 “His name is Mr. Rockefeller,” she said.
 “John D. Rockefeller: he is in the oil business.”11